City-of-Helsinki/events-helsinki-monorepo/README.md

 .
 ├── proxies
-│   ├── events-graphql-federation   (Apollo Router and Gateway) │   └── events-graphql-proxy        (Apollo Server to offer Graphql endpoint for the LinkedEvents -service) │
+│   ├── events-graphql-federation   (Apollo Router and Gateway) │   ├── events-graphql-proxy        (Apollo Server to offer Graphql endpoint for the LinkedEvents -service) │   └── venue-graphql-proxy        (Apollo Server to offer Graphql endpoint for the Venue) │
 ├── apps
 │   └── hobbies-helsinki            (NextJS app with api-routes)